rue or false? The SAT is harder than the ACT.

 MYTH #4: Don’t take the ACT or SAT until late in your junior year.

 Colleges only consider your highest score for admissions and scholarships, so take the test at least three times.
-Many colleges start accepting applications August 1 of your senior year, so fitting in multiple tests is difficult if your first test isn’t until April of your junior year.
+Many colleges start accepting applications August 1 (some even begin July 1) of your senior year, so fitting in multiple tests is difficult if your first test isn’t until April of your junior year.
 While waiting to take the test means you’ll have taken more math courses, most ACT/SAT math questions can be solved if you’ve completed Pre-Algebra, Algebra, and Geometry.
 So, beginning test prep in the summer after your sophomore year can be a sound strategy.
 Consider your academic load, activities, and personal commitments, and give yourself a cushion in case you have to postpone taking a test.

 MYTH #5: Only take the ACT and SAT if you plan to go to college.